geekjournal/tournaments-to-json/README.md

 # tournaments-to-json

 Grab tournament info for local parsing.

 # Server Maintenance

 ## Determine what OS I'm running on

 `lsb_release -a`

 ## Update Ubuntu 18.04 from command line

 - `sudo apt update` to refresh package database
 - Install/apply updates: `sudo apt upgrade`
 - Reboot the system if kernel was updated by typing `sudo reboot`

 ### UPGRADE

 - `sudo upt upgrade` will upgrade packages and system files, including kernel

 # Development workflow on remote HOSTED server

 1. Git pull
 1. Make changes, commit
 1. Build the Docker image and publish to dockerhub

 - `docker login`
 - `docker image list`
+- `docker ps` // see what version is currently running, if any
 - `docker image rm t2j` // to get rid of existing image before building a new one
 - `docker build --rm -t t2j .`
 - `docker image ls`